 Hiking in the early morning is nice.
 We should do this more often.
 The road is free of cars, we see some animals that aren’t cows, and I even get some cell reception (I don’t think that last bit has anything to do with the time of day, but it’s still nice for catching up with from friends in Europe).

-Wes see two hikers behind us and suspect that it’s Apache and Treeman.
-I guess we’ll find out at the next water source (where, hopefully, the poop to water ratio is not too bad).
+We see two hikers behind us and suspect it’s Apache and Treeman.
+I guess we’ll find out at the next water source (where, hopefully, the poop-to-water ratio is not too bad).

 The water here is basically scum and in addition to doing an excellent job clogging up my water filter, it tastes awful (but in a way unique from our morning’s water).

 JPEG and Quicksilver show up to share in the water horribleness with us (our Apache/Treeman guess wasn’t accurate), and they set out hiking before we do.
 It’s never a good sign for your chances in the great race of thru-hiking when someone shows up somewhere after you and then leaves before you.